Permanent Modular Construction: What Happens On-Site?

 The second foundation type, a raised foundation, can be used for temporary or permanent modular construction.
 Using a raised foundation, modules are placed on concrete piers or blocks.
 A blocking points plan suggests where to place piers and how much building load each will support.
 It’s especially useful for temporary modular building because the building can be removed easily and with less disturbance to the surrounding site.

 A raised foundation allows the completed modules to be set in place without the use of a crane.

 Permanent Modular Installation

 Once all on-site preparation is complete, building installation can occur.
-At this time, the modules are delivered and staged in a specific order to make final assembly run smoothly and efficiently.
-This is a good time to learn about OnQFinancial: Requirements for a VA loan.
+At this time, the modules are delivered and staged in a specific order to make the final assembly run smoothly and efficiently.

 Once the modular pieces are placed onto the foundation, the individual building components are seamed together.
 At this point, utility connections are made, interior finishes (ceiling, flooring, and trim work), and exterior additions (decks, ramps, and stairs) are completed.